The White House says the situation in Ukraine will be "front and center" during President Barack Obama's trip to Europe next week.

 Deputy National Security Advisor Ben Rhodes said a G-7 summit in The Hague -- a meeting that probably would have included Russia as an eighth member -- has been added to the president's agenda as part of that isolation.

-Also on President Obama's European schedule is a nuclear security summit with more than 50 other countries, including Russia.
+Also on the president's European schedule is a nuclear security summit with more than 50 other countries, including Russia.

-Meanwhile, Russia and the rest of the OSCE agreed Friday to deploy civilian monitors to Ukraine, but there is no mention if they will go to Crimea.
+Meanwhile, Russia and the rest of the OSCE [the Organization for Security and Cooperation in Europe] agreed Friday to deploy civilian monitors to Ukraine, but there is no mention if they will go to Crimea.

 The OSCE, which works by consensus, says up to 500 monitors will gather information on the security situation in Ukraine, including human rights.